-Topic: Low-carbohydrate diets

-Main question: Are low-carbohydrate diets as effective as they have been portrayed to be by media sources?
+Topic: Low-carbohydrate diets Main question: Are low-carbohydrate diets as effective as they have been portrayed to be by media sources?
+Subquestions: Who can benefit from following a low-carbohydrate diet?

-Subquestions:

-Who can benefit from following a low-carbohydrate diet?

 What are the supposed advantages to following a low-carbohydrate diet?

-When did low-carb diets become a "hot" topic in the media?
+What are the supposed advantages to following a low-carbohydrate diet?
+When did low-carb diets become a " hot" topic in the media?
 Where do average consumers get information about diet and nutrition?
 Why has the low-carb approach received so much media attention?
 How do low-carb diets work?